Gaussian polytopes: a cumulant-based approach: Introduction and main results

 In addition, Gaussian polytopes are prototypical examples of random convex sets that are known to satisfy the (probabilistic version of the) celebrated hyperplane conjecture.
 More precisely, it was shown by Klartag and Kozma \cite{KK} that the isotropic constant of the convex hull of $n\geq d+1$ independent Gaussian random points in $\RR^d$ is bounded by a universal constant with probability at least $1-e^{-cd}$, where $c\in (0,\infty)$ is another universal constant.
 In other words, Gaussian polytopes satisfy the hyperplane conjecture asymptotically almost surely, as $d\to\infty$.
-For other random polytope models satisfying this form of the hyperplane conjecture we refer to the works of Alonso-Guti\'errez \cite{AlonsoGutierrez.2008}, Dafnis, Gu\'edon and Giannopoulos \cite{DafnisGiannopGuedon}, and H\"orrmann, Hug, Reitzner and Th\"ale \cite{HHRT}.
+For other random polytope models satisfying this form of the hyperplane conjecture we refer to the works of Alonso-Guti\'errez \cite{AlonsoGutierrez.2008}, Dafnis, Gu\'edon and Giannopoulos \cite{DafnisGiannopGuedon}, H\"orrmann, Hug, Reitzner and Th\"ale \cite{HHRT} and H\"orrmann, Prochno and Th\"ale \cite{HPT}.

 Gaussian polytopes are also of interest in some branches of coding theory because of the following interpretation that has been derived by Baryshnikov and Vitale \cite{BaryshnikovVitale}.
 Fix $n\geq d+1$ and let $\Delta_{n}$ be a regular simplex in $\RR^{n}$.
-Now, take a random rotation $\varrho$ in $\RR^{n}$ and let ${\rm pr}_d^{n}:\RR^n\to\RR^d$ be the projection to the first $d$ coordinates.
+Now, take a random rotation $\varrho$ in $\RR^{n}$ and let ${\rm pr}_d^{n}:\RR^n\to\RR^d$ be the projection onto the first $d$ coordinates.
 Then, up to an affine transformation, the randomly rotated and projected simplex ${\rm pr}_d^{n}(\varrho(\Delta_{n}))$ has the same distribution as a Gaussian polytope that arises as the convex hull of $n+1$ standard Gaussian random points in $\RR^d$.
 In the context of coding theory it is of interest whether the randomly rotated and projected simplices ${\rm pr}_d^{n}(\varrho(\Delta_{n}))$ are $k$-neighbourly in that the convex hull of the projection of $k$ vertices of $\Delta_{n}$ is always a $(k-1)$-face of ${\rm pr}_d^{n}(\varrho(\Delta_{n}))$.
 It turns out that, as $n\to\infty$, this is indeed the case, at least as long as $k$ and $d$ are both proportional to $n$.
 For more details in this direction we refer to the works of Candes, Rudelson, Tao and Vershynin \cite{CandesRudelsonTaoVershynin}, Candes and Tao \cite{CandesTao}, Donoho and Tanner \cite{DonohoTanner1,DonohoTanner2,DonohoTanner3}, and Vershik and Sporyshev \cite{VershikSporyshev}.

 Bearing in mind that spatial data is often being assumed to follow a Gaussian law, Gaussian polytopes have a clear relevance also in the area of multivariate statistics.
 For example, the vertices of a Gaussian polytope can be regarded as the multivariate extremes of the underlying sample.
 More generally, the convex hull of a spatial point configuration is also related to the notion of convex hull peeling data depth that allows an ordering of spatial data.
 For more information on this point we refer to the survey article of Cascos \cite{Cascos}.